- 379 Views

 13. Remove Temp Files

-CMOD stores temp files in paths like /tmp, /var/tmp, or
+CMOD stores temp files in paths like /tmp, /var/tmp, or under ondemand/tmp.

 rm -rf /tmp/ars* /opt/ibm/ondemand/tmp/*